|Subject:||What is the difference between Smtp Server and Smtp Proxy Server|

 - Xeams is NOT the final destination for in-bound emails.
 Consider the scenario where you are using Microsoft Exchange as your email server and want to use Xeams to filter spam.

-- You are using Xeams in Spamwall or Hybrid mode.
+- You are using Xeams in Firewall or Hybrid mode.

 The SMTP proxy server cannot be used in Stand-alone mode.